 Find the contact details for the Department of Immigration and Border Protection in your country, or closest to you.

 For any other queries

-For any other queries relating to permanent residency, immigration, visas, working in Australia or refugee or humanitarian entry, please use their general enquiries form or contact the Department of Immigration and Border Protection directly through their website.
+For any other queries relating to permanent residency, immigration, visas, working in Australia or refugee or humanitarian entry, please contact the Department of Immigration and Border Protection directly, or visit an Immigration office in Australia.